mickeyboxell/oci-service-operator/docs/installation.md

 ### Enable User Principal

-The OCI Service Operator for Kubernetes needs OCI user credentials details to provision and manage OCI services/resources in the customer tenancy.
+The OCI Service Operator for Kubernetes needs OCI user credentials details to provision and manage OCI services/resources in you tenancy.
 This approach is recommended when OSOK is deployed outside OCI.

-The users required to create a Kubernetes secret as detailed below.
+You are required to create a Kubernetes secret as detailed below.

-The OSOK will be deployed in `oci-service-operator-system` namespace.
-For enabling user principals, we need to create the namespace before deployment.
+OSOK will be deployed in `oci-service-operator-system` namespace.
+To enable user principals, you must to create the namespace before deployment.

-Create a yaml file using below details
+Create a yaml file using the following details:
 ```yaml
 apiVersion: v1
 kind: Namespace